USS Constitution: 1925 restoration and tour

 Lieutenant John A. Lord was selected to oversee the reconstruction project, and work began while fund-raising efforts were still underway.
-Materials were difficult to find, especially the live oak needed; Lord uncovered a long-forgotten stash of live oak (some 1500 ST) at Naval Air Station Pensacola, Florida, that had been cut sometime in the 1850s for a ship-building program that never began.
+Materials were difficult to find, especially the live oak needed; Lord uncovered a long-forgotten stash of live oak (some 1500 ST) at Naval Air Station Pensacola, Florida, that had been cut sometime in the 1850s for a shipbuilding program that never began.
 Constitution entered dry dock with a crowd of 10,000 observers on 16 June 1927.
 Meanwhile, Charles Francis Adams had been appointed as Secretary of the Navy, and he proposed that Constitution make a tour of the United States upon her completion, as a gift to the nation for its efforts to help restore her.
 She emerged from dry dock on 15 March 1930; approximately 85 percent of the ship had been "renewed" (i.e. replaced) to make her seaworthy.
 Many amenities were installed to prepare her for the three-year tour of the country, including water piping throughout, modern toilet and shower facilities, electric lighting to make the interior visible for visitors, and several peloruses for ease of navigation.
 40 miles of rigging was made for Constitution at Charlestown Navy Yard ropewalk.

-Constitution recommissioned on 1 July 1931 under the command of Louis J. Gulliver with a crew of 60 officers and sailors, 15 Marines, and a pet monkey named Rosie as their mascot.
+Constitution recommissioned on 1 July 1931 under the command of Commander Louis J. Gulliver with a crew of 60 officers and sailors, 15 Marines, and a pet monkey named Rosie as their mascot.
 The tour began at Portsmouth, New Hampshire, with much celebration and a 21-gun salute, scheduled to visit 90 port cities along the Atlantic, Gulf, and Pacific coasts.
 Due to the heavy itinerary, she was towed by the minesweeper Grebe.
 She went as far north as Bar Harbor, Maine, south and into the Gulf of Mexico, then through the Panama Canal Zone, and north again to Bellingham, Washington, on the Pacific Coast.
 Constitution returned to her home port of Boston in May 1934 after more than 4.6 million people visited her during the three-year tour.